-Development of algorithms A2.3.2
+A2.3.2 Development of algorithms

-Following document summarizes interface between the algorithm and the QWTB toolbox [1] to which it will be integrated.
-Updated versions of the document will be present at the TracePQM project webpage sharepoint.
+Following document summarizes interface between the algorithm and the QWTB toolbox [3] to which it will be integrated.
+Updated versions of the document will be present at the in the TWM GitHub repository [1].
+Author strongly suggests to check the updates as the parameters may change once the design of the wideband setup is determined.

-Version V0.4, 22.11.2017, Stanislav Mašláň.
+Version V0.6.9, 7.8.2018, Stanislav Mašláň.